Exploring the Best ClickLearn Alternatives?

 2. Apty

-Like ClickLearn, Apty’s design and marketing ethos makes it obvious they designed their product for companies looking to adopt enterprise software applications like Salesforce, ServiceNow, Workday, Microsoft Dynamics, etc., that usually combine so much functionality into their ecosystem that they can be overwhelming, especially for non-technical users.
+Like ClickLearn, Apty’s design and marketing ethos make it obvious they designed their product for companies looking to adopt enterprise software applications like Salesforce, ServiceNow, Workday, Microsoft Dynamics, etc., that usually combine so much functionality into their ecosystem that they can be overwhelming, especially for non-technical users.

 To simplify that learning curve, Apty helps you: